Amid the absolute darkness.

 A desire from your free will,

-Or perhaps your success, your brainchild.
+Or perhaps your brainchild, its success.

-You’re just a time traveler about to hit the clock.
+For a time traveler about to hit the clock.

 Good morning.
 Already.